menzerath/upandrunning2/README.md

 ## LICENSE

-UpAndRunning2 is licensed under the terms and conditions of [MIT](https://github.com/MarvinMenzerath/UpAndRunning2/blob/master/LICENSE).
+UpAndRunning2 is licensed under the terms and conditions of [MIT](https://github.com/MarvinMenzerath/UpAndRunning2/blob/master/LICENSE) license.